jbnunn/CARLADesktop/Step1-AWS.md

 gnome-terminal
 ```

+Then, modify the permissions of the file you just created:

+    chmod +x ~/.vnc/xstartup

 ### Start the VNC server

 Any time you want to connect via VNC remotely, you'll need to use the following command.
 Let's run it now: